-Picture this situation: You rent out your property, a tenant moves in, you enter into a tenancy agreement, probably a fixed-term tenancy, but circumstances change and you need your property back.
+Picture this situation: You rent out your property, a tenant moves in, and you enter into a tenancy agreement, probably a fixed-term tenancy, but circumstances change, and you need your property back.
 You may wonder about how a landlord can end a tenancy in Ontario after a few months.
 What do you do?

 Obviously, you don’t want to be the landlord who brushes off rules and deals badly with their tenants because this will definitely reflect badly on your business, not to mention the possibility of a conviction for breaking the law.

 Can a landlord break a lease in Ontario?
 Absolutely yes.
 But before going ahead to terminate a residential tenancy, make sure your basis for doing it is rooted in the Residential Tenancies Act and the Rental Fairness Act.

 Not sure how to go about the entire process?
 By the end of this article, you’ll have a better idea about how a landlord can end a tenancy in Ontario, in addition to knowing everything else in relation to ending a tenancy.
 We always recommend you get legal advice.
 This article is to provide general information.

 What Reasons Do I Need to End a Tenancy Lease in Ontario?

 The Residential Tenancies Act allows you to discontinue the tenancy early if your tenant, their guest, or anyone else who inhabits the rental unit does something they are not supposed to do or fails to do something expected of them.

 ‘For cause’ is the alternative term used to describe ending a tenancy this way.
 Common examples include when the tenant: